 Master of Science in Social Policy

 The Master of Science in Social Policy (MSSP) program focuses on increasing equality, promoting equity, and forging policy change.
-All MSSP courses contain material that focuses student attention on the ways that policy inequities and inadequacies disproportionately affect particular populations in the U.S., whether by income, race, ethnicity, gender, sexual orientation, immigration status, or other marginalizing constructs.
+All MSSP courses contain material that focuses student attention on the ways that policy inequities and inadequacies disproportionately impact particular populations in the U.S., by income, race, ethnicity, gender, sexual orientation, immigration status, or other marginalizing constructs.
 Students also focus papers and assignments in several of the courses on social problems of particular concern to them, which often include concerns about exclusion because of sexual orientation, gender biases, family origin, and racism, as well as on human rights issues both in the US and abroad.
-Students learn evidence-based advocacy and policy formation, implementation, and evaluation skills that prepare them to combat the inequities, inequalities, and inadequacies they research.
+Students learn evidence – based advocacy and policy formation, implementation, and evaluation skills that prepare them to combat the inequities, inequalities, and inadequacies they research.
 The internship, the culminating project of the program, allows students to implement their skills in various settings.

 Master of Science in Nonprofit Leadership

 The Master of Science in Nonprofit Leadership (NPL) program aims to prepare leaders to understand the role nonprofit organizations play in solving complex human problems and the ways in which these organizations can create positive social change.
 Many NPL courses include discussions, assignments, and projects focused on how nonprofits and social enterprises can address issues connected to income, race, gender and the challenges faced by marginalized populations.
-Students also select topics for assignments based on social, economic and policy issues connected to their passions and commitments, both in the United States and internationally.
+Students also select topics for assignments based on social, economic and policy issues connected to their passions and commitments, both in the United States and globally.
 Additionally, the NPL program’s diverse faculty imbues the courses with an awareness and concern for the importance of diversity in nonprofits and social enterprises.
-Full-time students complete practicums with and part-time students are employed by nonprofits that are often working with underserved communities in and around Philadelphia.
+Full-time students complete practicums with and part-time students are often employed by nonprofits that are working with underserved communities in and around Philadelphia.

 PhD in Social Welfare

-The PhD in Social Welfare educates a new generation of researchers, teachers, and leaders.
+The PhD in Social Welfare educates a new generation of scholars, teachers, and leaders.
 Students are taught by a diverse group of faculty from across the School and University.
 The Program offers a confluence of diverse philosophies and approaches to social work, social welfare research, social policy, social theory, and social justice.
-Questions of diversity animate the curriculum at large, illuminated through both elective coursework across the University and critical SP2 offerings on the philosophy, history, and policy of social welfare.
+Questions of diversity animate the curriculum, illuminated through both elective coursework across the University and critical SP2 offerings on the philosophy, history, and policy of social welfare.
 Throughout their time in the PhD program, students are taught how to carefully analyze social problems in order to understand difference and propose effective, research-based solutions.